mj-meyer/mjmeyer.dev/src/content/garden/test-markdown-note.md

 ## Footnotes

-Here's a sentence with a footnote. [^1]
+Here's a sentence with a footnote.

 here's another test ^[hello there how about this information, what does it look like?]

 [^1]: This is the footnote.

-## Definition Lists

-Term 1
-: Definition 1

-Term 2
-: Definition 2a
-: Definition 2b

 ## Abbreviations

 The HTML specification is maintained by the W3C.

-## Emojis (Note: support may vary)

-:smile: :heart: :thumbsup:

 ## Diagrams (using Mermaid syntax, requires Mermaid support)